 Add seam allowance by pressing enter or click the Finish Shape/Add Seam allowance button to complete the shape.
 A helpful 3D view also appears!
 You can adjust the seam allowance in the pattern generation options

-Scaling is adjusted by either specifying the actual real world dimensions of each grid square, or chosing a line segment and specifying the known length of that segment
+Scaling is adjusted by either specifying the actual real world dimensions of each grid square, or choosing a line segment and specifying the known length of that segment

 Background image for tracing is added by clicking the browse button, and opacity can be adjusted.
 If the background image has wonky perspective, please use my free perspective correction tool before tracing.
 No images are uploaded to me, this all runs locally on your device.